 In contrast to the traditional bachelor’s or master’s, an accelerated degree in speech pathology may be an attractive option for those who wish to expedite their education.
 For instance, some accelerated BS to MS programs can be completed in five years (rather than the six years it would typically take to complete a bachelor’s and master’s separately).

-However, there may also be some drawbacks to accelerated programs.
+However, accelerated programs may also have drawbacks.
 For example, in shaving a year off your education, you may have to forego using elective credits outside your major area.
 Some students may not be bothered by this, but others might feel like they’re missing out on opportunities outside of speech pathology.

 Is a Bachelor’s Degree in Communication Sciences and Disorders Right for You?

 At the end of the day, only you can decide your professional path.
-But if reading this guide piqued your interest, then speech-language pathology may be an option to consider—and perhaps pursue—in the future.
+But if reading this guide piqued your interest, then speech language pathology may be an option to consider in the future.

 Sponsored online speech pathology programs